yiyangd/SFU/CMPT 300/300Lec17_Paging2.md

 So many different algorithms exist to try to minimize external fragmentation, this indicates no best way to solve the problem
 - The only real solution is NEVER allocating memory in **variable-sized** chunks
 #### 2.2 Paged Segmentation (MULTICS) (Page 9 | Modern OS - Section 3.7.2)
+If the segment sizes are large, external fragmentation becomes a big problem
+- Solution: **combine paging and segmentation**
+  -

 ### 3. Protection ( Slides page 5 | Section 9.3.3)
-With Paging, a page may be **half subroutine and half data structure**, so CANNOT setting it to "read-only"
+With Paging, a page may be **half subroutine and half data structure**, so CANNOT setting it to "read-only" to protect

 Since each **Segment** is a **subroutine, data structure**, we can assign a few protection bits (kept in segment table) per segment
 - indicating whether or not a program can read or write a segment